Tearran/desktopish/README.md

-# Welcome to Simulated Desktop
+# Welcome to Desktop`ish

-Simulated Desktop is a project that aims to simulate a desktop environment within a web browser.
+Desktop`ish is a project that aims to simulate a desktop environment within a web browser.
 It's a HTML5 template system that resembles a classic Linux desktop, providing a taskbar, start menu, system tray, and window decorations with simple close and button.

 ## Why Simulate a Desktop?